vilarjp/vilarjp/README.md

 - 🔭 I’m currently working at [Dasa](https://www.linkedin.com/company/dasa)

-- 🌱 I’m currently learning **testing, clean code and clean architecture**
+- 🌱 I’m enthusiastic about **testing, clean code and clean architecture**

 - 👨‍💻 All of my projects are available at [http://vilarjp.github.io/](http://vilarjp.github.io/)